Religion in Spain: Middle Ages

 The Catholic Monarchs established the Tribunal of the Holy Office of the Inquisition (also known as the Spanish Inquisition) in 1478.
 An ethno-religious cleansing of Jews, Muslims, and former Muslims took place in the Iberian Peninsula from the late 15th to early 17th centuries under the purview of a series of royal decrees.

 Modern period

-In the Early Modern Period, the Crown saw itself as the bulwark of Catholicism and doctrinal purity.
+In the early modern Period, the Crown saw itself as the bulwark of Catholicism and doctrinal purity.
 Catholicism was introduced in the New World and the Philippines under Spanish colonialism, but the monarchs insisted on independence from papal "interference".
 Bishops were forbidden to report to the Pope except through the Crown.
 In 1767, under the Bourbon dynasty, the Crown banished the Jesuits from the Spanish Empire.
-The Inquisition was ended for good in the 1830s.
+The Inquisition was ended for good in 1848.
 Religious freedom continued to be denied in practice, if not in theory.

 Concordat of 1851

 Catholicism became the state religion in 1851, when the Spanish government signed a Concordat with the Holy See that committed Madrid to pay the salaries of the clergy and to subsidize other expenses of the Roman Catholic Church as a compensation for the seizure of church property in the Desamortización de Mendizábal of 1835–1837.
 This pact was renounced in 1931, when the secular constitution of the Second Spanish Republic imposed a series of secularist measures that threatened the Church's hegemony in Spain, provoking the Church's support for the Francisco Franco uprising five years later.
 In the ensuing Spanish Civil War, alleged communists and anarchists in Republican areas killed about 7,000 priests, the majority murdered between July and December 1936.
 Over four thousand were diocesan priests, as well as 13 bishops, and 2,365 male regulars or religious priests.
 On the other hand, the small Protestant minority was harshly persecuted by the "national" side, most churches were closed and many priests and religious figures were jailed or killed.